sadaigm/ai-as-agent/README.md

 2. **Customer Support**: An AI agent with an "Assistant" role can handle customer queries, provide information, and perform actions like booking appointments.
 3. **Data Integration**: Using tools like REST API integration, AI agents can fetch real-time data (e.g., weather information) and use it to provide accurate responses.
 4. **Automation**: AI agents can automate repetitive tasks, such as data entry or report generation, improving productivity and reducing human error.
+5. **Multi-Step Processing**: Workflows can be used to create complex processing pipelines where the output of one agent becomes the input for another.
 - **Agent Persona**:
   ![Role Based Configuration 1](./screenshots/role_based_1.png)
   ![Role Based Configuration 2](./screenshots/role_based_2.png)
   ![Role Based Configuration 3](./screenshots/role_based_3.png)
   ![List of Agent Roles](./screenshots/Agent%20Role.png)

-By leveraging different roles and tool support, users can create versatile and powerful AI agents tailored to their specific requirements.
+By leveraging different roles, tool support, and workflows, users can create versatile and powerful AI systems tailored to their specific requirements.

 ## Installation